Skip to main content

 3. Click Connect a domain you own.

-You’ll see a warning if there’s a problem with the domain, such as it being unregistered (and needs to be purchased), already connected to another project, in use on Netlify, or owned by another user.
+You’ll see a warning if there’s a problem with the domain, like if it’s unregistered (and needs to be purchased), already connected to another project, in use on Netlify, or owned by another user.

-6. Keep the DNS configuration page that appears open in your browser and follow the steps in the next section in a new tab or window.
+5. Keep the DNS configuration page that appears open in your browser and follow the steps in the next sections in a new tab or window.

-You have now told Bolt that you want to add a custom domain.
-In Part 2, you’ll point that domain to your Bolt site through the provider where the domain is registered.
+You’ve told Bolt that you want to add a custom domain.
+If you’re connecting a subdomain, continue on to verify ownership.
+Then point your domain to your Bolt site through the provider where the domain is registered.

 2